mykin-ai/expo-audio-stream/README.md

   - `totalSize`: Total size of recorded audio so far Returns a subscription that should be cleaned up when no longer needed.

-### Simultaneous Recording and Playback (⚠️ iOS only)

-These methods are specifically designed for scenarios where you need to record and play audio at the same time.
-Currently only available on iOS:

-- `startMicrophone(recordingConfig: RecordingConfig)`: Starts microphone streaming with voice processing enabled.
-Returns a promise with recording result and audio event subscription.
-The recording config can include:
-  - `onAudioStream`: Callback function for receiving audio stream data
-  - Additional recording options like sample rate, channels, etc.

-- `stopMicrophone()`: Stops the microphone streaming when in simultaneous mode.

-- `playSound(audio: string, turnId: string)`: Plays a sound while recording is active.
-Uses voice processing to prevent feedback.

-- `playWav(base64Wav: string)`: Plays a WAV format audio directly.
-Unlike playSound(), this method plays the audio directly without queueing.
-The audio data should be base64 encoded WAV format.

-- `stopSound()`: Stops the currently playing sound in simultaneous mode.

-- `clearSoundQueueByTurnId(turnId: string)`: Clears the sound queue for a specific turn ID in simultaneous mode.

-- `interruptSound()`: Interrupts the current sound playback in simultaneous mode.

-- `resumeSound()`: Resumes the current sound playback in simultaneous mode.

-- `subscribeToSoundChunkPlayed(onSoundChunkPlayed: (event: SoundChunkPlayedEventPayload) => Promise<void>)`: Subscribe to events emitted when a sound chunk has finished playing.
+- `subscribeToSoundChunkPlayed(onSoundChunkPlayed: (event: SoundChunkPlayedEventPayload) => Promise<void>)`: Subscribes to events emitted when a sound chunk has finished playing.
 The callback receives a payload indicating if this was the final chunk.
 Returns a subscription that should be cleaned up when no longer needed.

 All methods are static and most return Promises that resolve when the operation is complete.
 Error handling is built into each method, with descriptive error messages if operations fail.